Call for Letters of Intent for the 2022-2023 TEPHINET South Caucasus Small Grants

 Who can apply?

-- Only applicants from Georgia, Armenia, Azerbaijan, and Ukraine who have graduated from the South Caucasus advanced Field Epidemiology and Laboratory Training Program (SC-FELTP) and graduates from Frontline FETP are eligible to apply.
+- Only applicants from Georgia, Armenia, Azerbaijan, and Ukraine who have graduated within the past two years from the South Caucasus advanced or intermediate Field Epidemiology and Laboratory Training Program (SC-FELTP) and graduates from Frontline FETP are eligible to apply.
+Those who graduated before August 2020 are not eligible.

 - Candidates awarded in previous years are not eligible to apply.